jeffdapaz/VisualChatGPTStudio/README.md

 <a id="18"></a>
 ## Release Notes 📜

+### 6.1.0

+- Inline Copilot suggestions are enabled again for Visual Studio 2026.

 ### 6.0.0

 - Added the new **MCP Server Agent (BETA)** in Turbo Chat.

-### 5.8.1

-- Inline Copilot suggestions are now automatically disabled on Visual Studio 2026 due to recent changes in internal Visual Studio APIs (Visual Studio 2022 remains supported).
-- Added the new `Timeout` option to customize how long the extension waits for API responses.

 ### [More Change Logs](https://github.com/jeffdapaz/VisualChatGPTStudio/blob/master/ReleaseNotes.md)